JupiterBroadcasting/CommunityNotes/Cloud_Practitioner/about.md

 [AWS Cloud Practitioner](https://aws.amazon.com/training/path-cloudpractitioner/)

 According to AWS this exam enables individuals with an overall understanding of the AWS Cloud to validate their knowledge with an industry-recognized credential.
 This exam covers four domains, including: cloud concepts, security, technology, and billing and pricing.

+## Document Order

+- about.md - the document you are reading now
+- about.md - the document you are reading now
+- amiready.md - Wanting to jump right in to the study group but not sure you are ready.
+Go through this document and make sure you know AWS basic concepts.
+Still unsure take an hour out of your day and watch [AWS Concepts at Linux Academy.](https://linuxacademy.com/cp/modules/view/id/84?)
+- schedule.md - Want to know when the next study group meeting will be check here!
+- week1.md - General notes for week 1.
+Please clone and contribute!